Arizona Adopts E-Bike Law (Disclaimer: This is not a legal opinion or legal advice.)

 - Do not use pedestrian walkways, unless specifically allowed

-- Limit your speed to 20mph
+- Limit your speed to 20mph - AZ State law for any bicycle

 - Use a front and rear light and have reflectors